FC Bunyodkor: Stadium

 Bunyodkor played its first years at the MHSK Stadium.
 After the end of the Uzbek League season 2008 it was announced that MHSK stadium would have been closed for longtime reconstruction.
 Season 2008 was the last season at the MHSK stadium, for 2009 season club moved to 8,460-seater JAR Stadium.
-The old MHSK Stadium was completely demolished, with plans to build a new 34,000 all-seater Bunyodkor (Milliy) Stadium and football academy.
+The old MHSK Stadium was completely demolished, with plans to build a new 34,000 all-seater Milliy Stadium and football academy.
 The construction works were finished in August 2012.

 The stadium was opened on 28 September 2012 and originally was one of the proposed venues to host the matches of FIFA U-20 Women's World Cup 2012 in Uzbekistan.
 The festive opening ceremony of the stadium marking the 100th anniversary of football in Uzbekistan was held on 28 September 2012 with an exhibition match between Bunyodkor and Pakhtakor with the scoreline ending 3:3.

 The first official football match was played on 26 March 2013.
 The 2014 FIFA World Cup AFC qualifying round 4 match between Uzbekistan and Lebanon ended with a 1–0.